lhbelfanti/goal-book/chapter4/exercises/README.md

 #### Exercise 4.7
 Modify `reverse` to reverse the characters of a `[]byte` slice that represents a UTF-8-encoded string, in place.
 Can you do it without allocating new memory?

+#### Exercise 4.8
+Modify `charcount` to count letters, digits, and so on in their Unicode categories, using functions like `unicode.IsLetter`.